William Hooper Councill: Life

 Councill used his connections in the Democratic Party and state legislature to gain approval for his plan for the State Normal School for Negroes in 1875, becoming its principal and, later, president.
 He was appointed notary public by Governor Rufus W. Cobb in 1882.
 In 1883, he was admitted to practice before the Supreme Court of Alabama.

-In 1884 he married Maria H. Wheeden from Huntsville.
+In 1884, he married Maria H. Wheeden from Huntsville.

-As a contemporary of Booker T. Washington, he and Washington (who performed research at Tuskegee Institute) often competed for favors and funds from the Alabama Legislature and northern philanthropists.
+As a contemporary of Booker T. Washington, he and Washington (who headed the Tuskegee Institute) often competed for favors and funds from the Alabama Legislature and northern philanthropists.

-In 1887 Councill attracted wide attention when he complained to the Interstate Commerce Commission of harsh treatment on the Alabama railroad.
+In 1887, Councill attracted wide attention when he complained to the Interstate Commerce Commission of harsh treatment on the Alabama railroad.
 That action later prompted his superiors to relieve him of his duties as president of AAMU for one year.
-That experience may have helped alter his position on the proper role for a Black man to play in the South during that era, because afterwards, he advocated accommodation and acceptance of his "unctuous sycophancy", which prompted Washington to characterize him as "simply toadying to White people."
+That experience may have helped alter his position on the proper role for a Black man to play in the Southern United States during that era because afterward, he advocated accommodation and acceptance of his "unctuous sycophancy", which prompted Washington to characterize him as "simply toadying to White people."
 He served at AAMU until 1909, although Solomon T. Clanton served as acting president in 1903 when Council was ill.
 Under his leadership, AAMU was second only to Tuskegee Institute in size among Alabama Negro industrial schools.

 Councill compiled the illustrated cultural history book Lamp of Wisdom; or Race History Illustrated in 1898.
 It was published by J. T. Haley of Nashville.

 Councill died on April 9, 1909, following a long illness.
 He was buried on the campus of AAMU, where he had served as president for 32 years.
-His wife Maria was buried alongside him after she died in 1910.